 Often overlooked by British tourists, Belgium’s second city is well worth considering for a short break.
 Antwerp is the capital city of Flanders, the Dutch (or Flemish) speaking area of Belgium.
 Although inland, it is Europe’s second biggest port, but don’t let this put you off, the modern mechanised port is well away from the tourist area.

 Antwerp, an Introduction

 It is easily reached by direct flights of about an hour from London City.
 Antwerp Deurne Airport is small and friendly, check-in time is only ten minutes!
 Brussels Zaventum is about 40 minutes’ drive away.
 If you’re driving, it is a toll free motorway journey from the Channel Tunnel taking about two hours in good traffic.
 If you prefer the train, today it will require a change in Brussels, (avoid the slow connecting train).
-Direct trains from London could be on the cards late in 2017, when the service to Amsterdam will possibly start operating.
+Direct trains from London could be on the cards when the service to Amsterdam starts operating.